Physical therapy and other health professions students are learning in the $20 million Arnold Health Professions Pavilion that opened in August.

 Earn your Doctor of Physical Therapy Degree in Just Six Years

-Earning a degree in physical therapy is about so much more than training to rehabilitate athletes.
-At LVC, we prepare you to work with patients from infancy to adulthood and in settings that range from outpatient clinics to nursing homes or home healthcare.
+Earning a degree in physical therapy will prepare you to work with patients from infancy to adulthood and in settings that range from hospitals to schools, nursing homes to athletic venues, or outpatient clinics to patient’s homes.

-Lebanon Valley College’s physical therapy doctoral program (DPT) is a fast-paced and highly competitive.
-We designed our physical therapy courses to guide you through your pre-professional phase as an undergraduate physical therapy major and into your professional phase as a doctoral candidate.
-In six years, we'll help you tackle everything from prerequisites to clinical rotations.
+LVC’s Doctor of Physical Therapy (DPT) Program is a fast-paced, highly competitive, and greatly respected program.
+We designed our courses to guide you through your pre-professional phase as an undergraduate physical therapy major and into your professional phase as a doctoral candidate.
+In six years, we’ll help you tackle everything from prerequisites to clinical rotations.

-We're proud to be one of the physical therapy colleges in Pa. that offers a high level of preparation for a career leading directly to clinical placement.
-We'll also help you develop the critical thinking, communication, and problem-solving skills employers seek because we want you to become an outstanding communicator with your patients and pursue a meaningful lifelong career in the health professions.
+We’re proud to be one of the few direct admit, freshmen entry physical therapy colleges in Pennsylvania. that offers high-level career preparation leading to numerous employment opportunities upon graduation.
+We’ll also help you develop the critical thinking, communication, and problem-solving skills employers seek because we want you to become leaders in the physical therapy profession, transform the lives of your patients, and enjoy a meaningful life-long career in the health care.

 Discover Your Degree Pathway

 There are three distinct phases for admission to the program:

 All three phases lead to a Doctor of Physical Therapy degree.
 You’ll help patients in your first professional year of the program.

 You can also learn new techniques and update your medical knowledge with our selection of Continuing Education courses.